Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the far region on Kerr

-\textbf{Main far-region decay statements.} The nonlinear scattering and wave-operator arguments use two far-region inputs: \begin{itemize} \item the inhomogeneous far-field decay estimate for scalar waves (and hence, via the tame bounds, for the Higgs equation), together with coercive control of the Maxwell--Higgs nonlinearities in the admissible source norm (Proposition~\ref{prop:kerr-far-energy-decay}); \item the corresponding inhomogeneous far-field decay estimate for charge-free Maxwell fields with conserved current (Proposition~\ref{prop:kerr-far-energy-decay-maxwell}). \end{itemize} Both propositions are consequences of the Dafermos--Rodnianski $r^{p}$ hierarchy encoded in $\Lin_{k}$ and hold for every subextremal Kerr exterior $|a|<M$, in particular for the Schwarzschild case $a=0$.
-In the Schwarzschild part of the paper we provide a self-contained derivation of the underlying $r^{p}$ hierarchy and the resulting pointwise far-region decay; see Section~\ref{sec:decayfaraway} and Corollary~\ref{thm:far-decay}.
+\textbf{Main far-region decay statements.} The nonlinear scattering and wave-operator arguments use two far-region conditions in the radiative sector: \begin{itemize} \item the inhomogeneous far-field decay estimate for scalar waves (and therefore, via the tame bounds, for the Higgs equation), together with coercive control of the Maxwell-Higgs nonlinearities in the admissible source norm (Proposition~\ref{prop:kerr-far-energy-decay}); \item the corresponding inhomogeneous far-field decay estimate for the radiative Maxwell remainder with conserved current (Proposition~\ref{prop:kerr-far-energy-decay-maxwell}). \end{itemize} Both propositions are consequences of the vector-field $r^{p}$ hierarchy encoded in $\Lin_{k}$ and are used here in the Schwarzschild and slowly rotating Kerr regimes.
+In the Schwarzschild part of the paper we provide a complete derivation of the underlying $r^{p}$ hierarchy and the resulting pointwise far-region decay; see Section~\ref{sec:decayfaraway} and Corollary~\ref{cor:far-decay}.

 Fix $R\gg1$ so that the stationary Killing field $T=\partial_{t^{\star}}$ is uniformly timelike on $\{r\ge R\}$ and the induced metrics on the spheres

 are uniformly comparable to the round metric on $\mathbb S^{2}$ of radius $r$.